AmrSaad14/AmrSaad14/README.md

 - A passionate Self-taught Flutter developer
 - Playing CTF's at spare time
-- Currently learning Web Development by Self
+- Currently learning Mobile Development by Self

 - I’m currently open for an Intern or a new job opportunity